FameThemes/wp-tabbed-widget/readme.txt

 1. Widget backend settings.
 2. Front-end.

 == Installation ==

+This section describes how to install the plugin and get it working.

-1. Upload the Tabby Responsive Tabs plugin folder to your '/wp-content/plugins/' directory
+1. Upload the `wp-tab-widget` folder to the to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. You can see **WP Tabbed Widget by FameThemes.com** widget in widgets section.
+4. Add it in sidebar and footer and configure as you want.
+5. Enjoy!

+== Frequently Asked Questions ==

+= Plugin is not working =

+Please disable all plugins and check if WP Tabbed Widget plugin is working properly.
+Then you can enable all plugins one by one to find out which plugin is conflicting with plugin.

 == Changelog ==

 = 1.0 =
+* First release!

+== Upgrade Notice ==

+= 1.0 =
-* Release.
+* First release!